How to complain about the Police and Crime Commissioner or Deputy Police and Crime Commissioner

 In line with the requirements of the Equalities Act 2010, we can make reasonable adjustments to assist you if you have a disability that prevents you from making your complaint in writing.
 We can also provide help if English is not your first language.
 Please call 0300 555 1375 if such assistance is required.

-Under the Police (Complaints and Misconduct) Regulations 2020 the PCC has responsibility for carrying out reviews, where they are the relevant review body for complaints against Hampshire Constabulary (the Constabulary) that are handled under the Police Reform Act 2002.
+Under the Police (Complaints and Misconduct) Regulations 2020 the PCC has responsibility for carrying out reviews, where they are the relevant review body for complaints against Hampshire and Isle of Wight Constabulary (the Constabulary) that are handled under the Police Reform Act 2002.
 The PCP does not have the power to review individual decisions reached by the PCC and/or their office in respect of applications made to review the outcome of complaints, and are not the correct body of recourse to challenge such decisions made the PCC and/or their office.
-For further information about the complaint review process please visit the website of the Police and Crime Commissioner for Hampshire.
+For further information about the complaint review process please visit the website of the Police and Crime Commissioner for Hampshire and the Isle of Wight.

 Your complaint will initially be received by the Chief Executive to the PCC, as they hold delegated responsibility to record complaints received by to the Panel.
 They are required to refer complaints of alleged criminal conduct to the Independent Office for Police Conduct.

-- an explanatory letter being written by an officer on behalf of the Sub-Committee, or by an officer of the Office of the PCC
+- an explanatory letter being written by an officer on behalf of the Sub-Committee, or by an officer of the OPCC

-- a suggested change to a policy of the Office of the PCC
+- a suggested change to a policy of the OPCC

 - a request that an apology is tendered; or